pyglet/pyglet/tools/pyodide/README.md

 with another pyglet application.
 Additional resource files can be included by passing `--resource` once for each file.

-## Automated WebGL tests
+## Automated Pyodide tests

 The files in `test_runner/` are internal test infrastructure.
-They copy `tests/webgl/test_*.py` into a temporary browser project and run pytest inside Pyodide against a real WebGL2 canvas in headless Chromium.
+They copy the normal `tests/` package, including `tests/data`, into a temporary browser project and run pytest inside Pyodide with a real WebGL2 canvas in headless Chromium.
+The selected suite includes:

+- Backend-agnostic tests from `tests/unit/`.
+- Backend-agnostic top-level tests from `tests/integration/graphics/`.
+- WebGL-specific tests from `tests/integration/graphics/webgl/`.
+- Browser-platform tests from `tests/integration/platform/pyodide/`.

+Backend-specific OpenGL and GL2 subdirectories, native OS integration tests, and application/event-loop integration tests are not selected in the Pyodide run.
+The browser owns Pyodide's asynchronous event loop, so repeatedly starting and stopping it is intentionally outside this suite's current scope.

 Pyodide 0.27.7 includes
 [`pytest` as a loadable package](https://pyodide.org/en/0.27.7/usage/packages-in-pyodide.html).